eth-protocol-fellows/cohort-three/projects/4337-bundler-rust.md

 1. Bundler is fully implemented and tested.
 1. Demonstrate successful implementation by connecting and using one of the EIP-4337 compatible wallets.
 1. Contribute to official bundler specs and pass the test suite.
+1. Successfully connect and form the p2p network with other bundler implementations.
-1. Outline the plan and work to push the implementation into Akula's main codebase.
+1. Outline the plan and work to push the implementation into Reth's main codebase.

 ## Collaborators